 The structure of our stockholder approved short-term cash incentive plan provides the Compensation Committee with the authority to provide short-term cash incentives that qualify as deductible "performance-based" compensation within the meaning of Section 162(m) of the Internal Revenue Code, provided that certain steps are taken each year.
 If such steps are not taken by the Compensation Committee, our short-term cash incentive plan still acts as a short-term cash incentive plan, but without qualifying as deductible "performance-based" compensation within the meaning of Section 162(m) of the Internal Revenue Code.
-For fiscal 2011, due in large part to the economic uncertainties at the beginning of fiscal 2011, the Compensation Committee elected not to take steps under our short-term cash incentive plan to create qualifying deductible "performance-based" compensation within the meaning of Section 162(m) of the Internal Revenue Code.
+For fiscal 2012, the Compensation Committee elected not to take steps under our short-term cash incentive plan to create qualifying deductible "performance-based" compensation within the meaning of Section 162(m) of the Internal Revenue Code.

-Funding of the short-term cash incentive plan was dependent on the achievement of certain revenue and non-GAAP operating margin levels for fiscal 2011.
+Funding of the short-term cash incentive plan was dependent on the achievement of certain revenue and non-GAAP operating margin levels for fiscal 2012.
 Details of those amounts are provided below.
-Non-GAAP operating margin for fiscal 2011 excluded certain costs and expenses, including stock-based compensation expense, amortization of certain purchased intangibles, restructuring charges and goodwill impairment charges.
+Non-GAAP operating margin for fiscal 2012 excluded certain costs and expenses, including stock-based compensation expense, amortization of certain purchased intangibles, restructuring charges and goodwill impairment charges.
 We believe that the use of a non-GAAP operating margin rather than a GAAP operating margin focuses our executive officers on the on-going operations of our business and encourages long-term growth strategies such as acquisitions and in-process research and development investments.